-- a child or young person states that they have been physically or sexually abused - a child or young person states that they know someone who has been physically or sexually abused (sometimes the child may be referring to themselves) - someone who knows the child or young person states that the child or young person has been physically or sexually abused - a child shows signs of being physically or sexually abused - the person is aware of persistent family violence or parental substance misuse, psychiatric illness or intellectual disability or other factors that are impacting on the child or young person's safety, stability or development - the person observes signs or indicators of abuse, including non-accidental or unexplained injury, persistent neglect, poor care or lack of appropriate supervision - a child's/young person's actions or behaviour may place them at risk of significant harm and the parents/guardians are unwilling or unable to protect the child.
+a child or young person states that they have been physically or sexually abused

+- a child or young person states that they know someone who has been physically or sexually abused (sometimes the child may be referring to themselves) - someone who knows the child or young person states that the child or young person has been physically or sexually abused - a child shows signs of being physically or sexually abused - the person is aware of persistent family violence or parental substance misuse, psychiatric illness or intellectual disability or other factors that are impacting on the child or young person's safety, stability or development - the person observes signs or indicators of abuse, including non-accidental or unexplained injury, persistent neglect, poor care or lack of appropriate supervision - a child's/young person's actions or behaviour may place them at risk of significant harm and the parents/guardians are unwilling or unable to protect the child.

-Reportable allegation: any allegation that an employee, volunteer or student has committed child abuse (refer to Definitions)
+Reportable allegation: any allegation that an employee (including agency/relief staff or contractor provided by a labour hire agency), volunteer or student has committed child abuse (refer to Definitions)

-Reportable Conduct Scheme: aims to improve oversight of how organisations respond to allegations of child abuse and child-related misconduct by their workers and volunteers.
+Reportable Conduct Scheme: aims to improve oversight of how organisations respond to allegations of child abuse and child-related misconduct by their workers (including agency/relief staff or contractor provided by a labour hire agency), and volunteers.
 There are five types of 'reportable conduct':